SCOREC/meshFields/docs/pumiFieldNotes.md

 - What data is needed from the mesh *after* the field is created?
   - should be minimal as field and mesh are immutable
   - need to look at how 'elements' are created
-    - this will need to understand local vs global ordering of entities on the closure of the 'element'
+    - need to understand local vs global ordering of entities on the closure of the 'element'
     - I assume the equivalent set of objects need to be created during field construction
   - pumi uses the meshtag for storage which uses mesh entity storage order for